TL;DR

 Route: Send overspeed alerts to Teams; publish metrics to a BI system.

 The entire flow runs on Condense’s Kafka Native runtime, configured visually, scaled automatically, and monitored centrally.
+Developers never manage a broker, tune a consumer, or deploy a microservice.

-That’s production-ready streaming — not a demo, not a prototype.
+That’s production-ready streaming, not a demo, not a prototype.

 Why Condense Represents the Next Step in Kafka Native Streaming